-The Element ID field is set to the value for VHT Operation element defined in Element IDs.
+The Element ID field is set to the value for the VHT Operation element specified in Element IDs.

+The Length field is set to 5.

 The structure of the VHT Operation Information field is defined in VHT Operation Information field.